microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 - HeaderPrefix - The header must match by prefix, subject to the value of `IsCaseSensitive`.
 Only single headers are supported.
 If there are multiple headers with the same name then the match fails.
 - Exists - The header must exist and contain any non-empty value.
 - Contains - The header must contain the value for a match, subject to the value of `IsCaseSensitive`.
 Only single headers are supported.
 If there are multiple headers with the same name then the match fails.
-- NotContains - The header must not contain the value for a match, subject to the value of `IsCaseSensitive`.
-If there are multiple values, all must not contain for a match.
+- NotContains - The header must not contain any of the match values, subject to the value of `IsCaseSensitive`.
 Only single headers are supported.
 If there are multiple headers with the same name then the match fails.

 ### IsCaseSensitive